Activity note: Hotel check in is available from 3:00 PM.

 Dinner: At the hotel in the Vines Café, enjoy a plated welcome dinner and get to know your fellow Road Scholars.

 Evening: Orientation: The Group Leader will greet everyone and lead introductions.
-We will review the program theme, the up-to-date daily schedule and any changes.
-We will also discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
+We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Indicated times are approximate; program activities and schedules may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 We have set aside some free time in the schedule for your personal independent exploration.
 The Group Leader will often be available during free time to accompany informal excursions, activities, or meals that have been excluded from the program cost.
 You are welcome to join if you like, with any associated costs on your own.
 After orientation, continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Activity note: Standing for up to 1 hour at the State Capitol, 45 minutes at Sutter's Fort, and up to 2 hours at the Railroad Museum.
 Walking up to a half mile, with some uneven cobblestoned streets in Old Town.